elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 ---
 layout: post
-title: Delegating Keystone trusts through the ReST API
+title: "Delegating Keystone trusts through the ReST API"
+date:   2014-06-10
+categories: openstack keystone
 ---

 Recently I have been investigating the Trusts feature of Keystone version 3.